 Isaacs & Isaacs truck accident lawyers have been helping victims of big rig and semi-truck collisions for decades.
-Blind spot truck accidents require an experienced attorney who knows the law.
+Blind spot collisions require an experienced truck accident attorney who knows the law.
 We win or settle 99% of cases and have won over $1 billion for our clients in KY, IN, and OH.
 Contact us now and let’s begin your claim.

 Was Your Accident Caused by a Truck Blind Spot?

 We will produce proof to back your claim, and we will fight to make sure you get all the compensation you need and deserve.

 If you or somebody you love are a victim of a horrific trucking accident, the longer you put off seeking legal help, the greater the opportunity is for their insurance carrier to amass evidence that could reduce or deny your claim.
 If the insurance carrier for the other drivers tries to contact you for any reason, the safest thing you can do is direct them to speak with your attorney.

 Vehicle Length Affects the Location of Semi Truck Blind Spots

 Tractor-trailers average about 70-80 feet long.
 Because of their size, they have much bigger blind spots than other vehicles sharing the road.
 According to the Federal Motor Vehicle Safety Administration, blind spots on big trucks are called “no zones.”
 FMCSA advises other drivers to avoid driving in these areas.
 If you have to drive or walk in a big truck’s blind spot, be aware of what maneuvers the truck is making, and get out of the big truck’s way as rapidly as possible.